AdamsPL/state-machine/part3/article.md

-# Implementing a State Machine in C++17 – part 3 - compile time strings
+# Implementing a State Machine in C++17 – part 3 - compile-time strings

 ## Introduction
 In previous series of articles ([part1](https://sii.pl/blog/implementing-a-state-machine-in-c17/), [part2](https://sii.pl/blog/implementing-a-state-machine-in-c17-part-2/)) we've played with a simple state machine with some basic functionality.
 As the machine grows bigger, the need for debugging utilities becomes more important.
-In order to implement such utilities we need to do some ground work first.
-All state, event and action names are known at compile time and for most of them we could easily generate a string with the name during compilation.
-What's problematic is that some of the types could be parametrized and would require some form of compile time string concatenation.
+To implement such utilities we need to do some groundwork first.
+All state, event, and action names are known at compile-time and for most of them, we could easily generate a string with the name during compilation.
+What's problematic is that some of the types could be parametrized and would require some form of compile-time string concatenation.
 That's exactly what we are going to explore in this article :)

 ## Basics
 ![](./string.jpg)

-As most of you probably know, string literals in C++ are of type **`const char[N]`** and what's more important they always include the terminating null character.
-Another important fact is that string literals are known at compile time, which means we can do something like this:
+As most of you probably know, string literals in C++ are of type **`const char[N]`**, and what's more important they always include the terminating null character.
+Another important fact is that string literals are known at compile-time, which means we can do something like this:

 ```cpp
 constexpr char[] value = "Foo";
 ```

 For each variable marked with **`constexpr`** the compiler enforces that it's value must be calculated during compilation (C++20 expands this idea with **`consteval`** and **`constinit`** keywords, but that's a story for another article).
-For functions there's a slight difference.
-There are some restrictions placed on **`constexpr`** functions so that their return value could be used as a compile time constant, but what's important is that the compiler will still generate an 'ordinary' (non-constexpr) function that would be used when non-constexpr arguments are passed.
+For functions, there's a slight difference.
+There are some restrictions placed on **`constexpr`** functions so that their return value could be used as a compile-time constant, but what's important is that the compiler will still generate an 'ordinary' (non-constexpr) function that would be used when non-constexpr arguments are passed.

 So, getting back to string literals.
-Unfortunately there are no easy ways to return a native array from a function.
+Unfortunately, there are no easy ways to return a native array from a function.
 What's even more disappointing is that extra care needs to be taken when passing arrays to functions.
 Take a look at this example:

 ```cpp
 void trap(const char arr[7])